microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Student/Challenge-01.md

-# Challenge 01 - Is your Application Resilient?
+# Challenge 01 - Is your Application ready for the Super Bowl?

 **[Home](../README.md)** - [Next Challenge >](./Challenge-02.md)